 My art is an exercise of my physical intuition and my passion for color and form.
 I think of my sculptures as compositions, a word that resonates for me musically as well as spatially.
 I bring together shapes, patterns, textures, and colors in order to orchestrate a dynamic and harmonious whole.
 Perhaps the most striking aspect of my pieces is the luminous color radiating through the smooth surfaces, but equally important is the relief on the reverse sides.
 In fact, this is the first element that I address in my process, carving the shapes and textures into clay.
-It is only after I establish these spatial relationships (and cast a plaster mold from the original clay relief) that I decide the arrangement of colors that will accentuate the form and bring the composition together.
+It is only after I establish these spatial relationships that I decide the arrangement of colors that will accentuate the form and bring the composition together.

 PETER ZELLE: WHEN COLOR BECOMES FORM

 In 2013, Minnesota artist Peter Zelle redirected his studio practice to create uncommonly large, cast glass sculptures.
 Neither the medium nor the process was foreign, as he had worked with glass since his college days in the mid-1980s at the Rhode Island School of Design.
 But the scale was.
 These new works, some of which measure more than seven feet in height, have allowed Zelle to create bold, abstract compositions and investigate the power of color on a challenging scale.